I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 Birthday Calendar (sold to BigDates)

-I developed a viral Facebook app that attracted over 2 million users in 14 days.
+I developed a persuasion-based growh hack for a viral Facebook app that attracted over 2 million users in 14 days.

 I’ve been honored as a Desktop Publishing Pioneer by the Computer History Museum and recognized by industry leaders including Gary Kildall, Bill Gates, Jeff Bezos, and Steve Ballmer for my contributions to software and digital innovation.